-However, I did notice that I have felt a bit more sluggish than normal.
-Despite the restorative sleep.
-I am a big one for routine.
+Despite the restorative sleep, I didn’t feel as good doing less exercise and sometimes it’s great to remember this.
 I think the disruption to my food as well as my exercise routine has affected me more than normal, perhaps this year because I have been in such a good pattern for the previous 12 months.

 Given the past month of ‘silly season’ madness combined with the fact that many of us have all just had our Christmas day feasts I thought it was an apt time to talk about alkalinity.
 In previous posts I’ve mentioned about the importance of alkalinity but I haven’t ever really explained what that really means for us humans or why it is important.

 Technically, the body needs to be in a alkaline state to survive.
 Of course, thanks to modern medicine and because we have become a robust population and these days we can survive for a period of time in less than optimal conditions…but who really wants to do that!
 Eventually, our bodies will say they’ve had enough and it will start to show in many number of areas both inward and outward.
 When our body is in an alkaline state, “we happily burn body fat as one of the reasons we store it is to protect our tissues from damage from acidic conditions.
 As we know, Acid burns, and so when your blood and tissues (eg. your muscles) are too acidic, we tend to hang on to our body fat as a way to protect our blood vessels and vital tissues from damage” (drlibby.com).